Richard Stallman: Copyright reduction

 Stallman has regularly given a talk entitled "Copyright vs. Community" where he reviews the state of digital rights management (DRM) and names many of the products and corporations which he boycotts.
 His approach to DRM is best summed up by the FSF Defective by Design campaign.
 In the talks, he makes proposals for a "reduced copyright" and suggests a 10-year limit on copyright.
 He suggests that, instead of restrictions on sharing, authors be supported using a tax, with revenues distributed among them based on cubic roots of their popularity to ensure that "fairly successful non-stars" receive a greater share than they do now (compare with private copying levy which is associated with proponents of strong copyright), or a convenient anonymous micropayment system for people to support authors directly.
 He indicates that no form of non-commercial sharing of copies should be considered a copyright violation.
-He has advocated civil disobedience in a comment on Ley Sinde.
+He has advocated for civil disobedience in a comment on Ley Sinde.

+He has reportedly refused to autograph anything bearing a '©' symbol, in line with his views.

-Stallman has also helped and supported the International Music Score Library Project in getting back online, after it had been taken down on October 19, 2007, following a cease and desist letter from Universal Edition.
+Stallman has helped and supported the International Music Score Library Project get back online, after it had been taken down on October 19, 2007, following a cease and desist letter from Universal Edition.

 Stallman mentions the dangers some e-books bring compared to paper books, with the example of the Amazon Kindle e-reader that prevents the copying of e-books and allows Amazon to order automatic deletion of a book.
 He says that such e-books present a big step backward with respect to paper books by being less easy to use, copy, lend to others or sell, also mentioning that Amazon e-books cannot be bought anonymously.
 His short story "The Right to Read" provides a picture of a dystopian future if the right to share books is impeded.
 He objects to many of the terms within typical end-user license agreements that accompany e-books.

-Stallman discourages the use of several storage technologies such as DVD or Blu-ray video discs because the content of such media is encrypted.
+He discourages the use of several storage technologies such as DVD or Blu-ray video discs because the content of such media is encrypted.
 He considers manufacturers' use of encryption on non-secret data (to force the user to view certain promotional material) as a conspiracy.

-He recognized the Sony BMG copy protection rootkit scandal to be a criminal act by Sony.
-Stallman supports a general boycott of Sony for its legal actions against George Hotz.
+Stallman recognized the Sony BMG copy protection rootkit scandal to be a criminal act by Sony and supports a general boycott of Sony for its legal actions against George Hotz.
 Stallman has suggested that the United States government may encourage the use of software as a service because this would allow them to access users' data without needing a search warrant.
 He denies being an anarchist despite his wariness of some legislation and the fact that he has "advocated strongly for user privacy and his own view of software freedom".